Zyabridos/rss_agregator/README.md

 ### Description of the project

-This project allows to read RSS news with an automatic update of the news.
-Since the project does not have a hosting, this programm will be working only on your local computer.
+This project allows to read RSS sources with an automatic update.